 - 1 Samuel 15:3 “Now go, attack the Amalekites and totally destroy all that belongs to them.
 Do not spare them; put to death men and women, children and infants, cattle and sheep, camels and donkeys.”

-Whoa, God not only kills children, He commanded humans to kill children in the past (and, again, there’s no way there weren’t any pregnant women among that group of people).
+Whoa, God not only kills children, He commanded humans to kill children in the past (and, again, there’s no way there weren’t any pregnant women among that group of people, meaning He basically commanded certain pregnancies to be aborted in the past).
 Well, maybe He only loves children while they’re still in the womb.
 It’s a good thing we’ve got all those passages explaining that He does, isn’t it?

 Disclaimer: This post isn’t meant to support either the pro-abortion or anti-abortion positions.
 The only point is that the Bible can’t be used to defend the idea that God hates abortion or is pro-life.
 God does LOTS of killing and sanctioning of killing, even of children, according to the Bible, so it isn’t in your best interest to try to use it to fight abortion.